SimonO7/Minute-Math-Quiz/README.md

 - Hard: double digits (1-99) by double digits (1-99)

 #### Operations
 Currently, only addition, subtraction, and multiplication questions are supported.
-Division isn't implemented right now because that would require additional logic to handle remainders.

-The player may choose which of the 3 types operations will appear in the questions, and can enable/disable as they wish.
-For example, if the player wishes to only do addition questions, they can turn off subtraction and multiplication questions before starting the game.
+You may choose which of the 3 types operations will appear in the questions, and can enable/disable as you wish.
+For example, if you want to only do addition questions, you can turn off subtraction and multiplication questions from the options screen before starting the game.